ably/ably-dotnet/README.md

 ### Using the AuthCallback

-A callback to obtain a signed `TokenRequest` string or a `TokenDetails` instance.
+A callback to obtain a `IO.Ably.TokenDetails`/`IO.Ably.TokenRequest` instance or serialized `TokenRequest` string.

 To use `AuthCallback` create a `ClientOptions` instance and assign an appropriate delegate to the `AuthCallback` property and pass the `ClientOptions` to a new `AblyRealtime` instance.